danielharrell/SumLect2015/Lost_Idea_LA.md

 2. The ability to transcend local loyal­ ties and to approach world problems as a “citizen of the world."
 3. The ability to imagine sympathetically the predicament of another person.

-But as her reference to Socrates in the first trait suggests, this strain of defense has particular appeal and has gained particular attraction at St. John's.
-Socrates
-For suppose our given condition---that is, our uneducated condition---were to think we know when we don't.
-Or suppose we had answers, in a sense, but to questions that have been forgotten.
-The end of a liberal education would then seem to lie in a recollection of questions; or a knowledge of ignorance.
-Which is to say, in something less like the learning of content, and more again like the liberation from content.

-And this is a third way that defenses of liberal education make it a matter of something other than content: by identifying learning with the act of questioning rather than the act of answering.
-This is especially so at St. John's, where it would sound antiquated to claim, as Scott Buchanan did in the first catalog of the New Program, and on behalf of a traditional conception of liberal arts, that these were "the arts of apprehending, understanding, and knowing the truth."[^Buchanan] What we say instead is self-consciously Socratic; I give two recent examples of this, one from a blogpost of Chris Nelson; the other from an address given by a recent St. John's graduate:
+And as suggested by Nussbaum's reference to Socrates, the sense in which a truly liberal education opens minds rather than closes them has particular appeal at St. John's, where it would now sound antiquated to claim that the liberal arts put us in possession of the truth, as Scott Buchanan did in the first catalog of the New Program.[^Buchanan] What we say instead is self-consciously Socratic.
+Thus Chris Nelson will say that "liberal education is the best and quickest way to become comfortable not knowing."[^Nelson_comfort] Or as the same St. John's graduate I quoted earlier puts it:

-> Liberal education is the best and quickest way to become comfortable not knowing.
-By mastering a range of subject matter that may not always be congenial, students are repeatedly brought to the point of intellectual impasse.
-In time, they become comfortable with their ignorance.[^Nelson_comfort]

-> Before I came to the College, I read enthusiastically, yet timidly.
-Now I read with fiercely inquisitive bravery.
-I have learned that great questions lead to more and more questions, not necessarily to answers, and I have learned that the greatness of the human spirit shows itself in just this realization.
+> I have learned that great questions lead to more and more questions, not necessarily to answers, and I have learned that the greatness of the human spirit shows itself in just this realization.
 As Socrates says in Plato’s *Meno*: “We